We don’t usually do emotional eating alone. Yes, I said “we”.

 My guilty pleasure is the same as Oprah’s

 I love chips and dip.
 I’m in excellent company – Oprah also loves chips.
 A friend’s guilty pleasure is ‘light butter popcorn’ (gotta love that branding).
 I’ve heard raw cookie dough is a thing.

 I’m yet to hear anyone say their choice of comfort food is tofu or quinoa salad.

 The electronic company plus comfort food appears to be a stress reducer… in the short term that is.
 Until the extra kilos cause us more stress… that we need to soothe with comfort food in front of the telly.
 Ad infinitum…

 There are several approaches to busting emotional eating, including – and especially – resolving stress at source, but there is one super quick and easy strategy and that is – not to eat our comfort food in front of the TV!

 Note I merely suggest not combining comfort foods with electronic company.
 I didn’t say we can’t have our guilty pleasures.
 To explain why, I’m going to ask you not to do something.

 Don’t think of a white bear.

 A key part of this strategy’s effectiveness is ‘no forbidden foods’.
 This is because it’s almost impossible not to think about something you don’t want to think about.

 You’ve probably heard of ‘ironic processes’ or the ‘white bear effect‘, but the basic gist is ‘thought suppression’ doesn’t work.
-In fact it often worsen’s the situation with intrusive thoughts and rebound effects – especially when stressed.
+If anything, it often worsens the situation with intrusive thoughts and rebound effects – especially when we’re stressed.